Where it began

 Matthew Barker, Chair of Trustees, MyTIME

-Since then MyTIME have worked to generate income from the building and by fundraising across the county.
+Since then MyTIME has worked to generate income from the building and by fundraising across the county.
 In 2017, over 100 young people have benefitted from time at the centre - either for the day or an extended break.
 And this is set to grow into 2018 and beyond.

 MyTIME are now also working to extend their work into the community.